-This post assumes you already have a list of low-quality links and domains ready for disavow.
-If you need help discovering low-quality domains pointing links to your site, check out this post first: “How to Prep a Disavow File (Quick & Dirty Guide to Finding Bad Links).”
+This post assumes you already have a list of bad or low-quality links and domains that you want to submit to Google’s Disavow Links Tool.
+If you need help discovering low-quality domains pointing links to your site, check out my 5-minute link audit process first: “How to Prep a Disavow File (Quick & Dirty Guide to Finding Bad Links).”

-- Step 1: If you have a list of spammy domains ready for disavow in simple “example.com” format, format your data so it looks like the table below:
+- Step 1: If you have a list of spammy sites ready for disavow in simple “example.com” format, format your data so it looks like the table below:

 - Step 2: In cell “D3,” enter the formula “=B3&C3”.

 - Step 3: Drag the corner of the “D3” cell to apply the same formula to the rest of the column.

 - Step 4: Highlight column “D” and copy the data there.
 Then paste only the values into column “E”: